-Since IPO in 2014 Ed has overseen the Company raising over £300m of new equity, arranging or refinancing eight loan facilities and completing four corporate acquisitions, including leading on the acquisition of DRUM in 2021.
-Ed's key responsibilities for Custodian Property Income REIT are accurate external and internal financial reporting, ongoing regulatory compliance and maintaining a robust control environment.
+Since IPO in 2014 Ed has overseen the Company raising over £300m of new equity, arranging or refinancing eight loan facilities and completing four corporate acquisitions, including leading on the acquisitions of DRUM Income Plus REIT in 2021 and Merlin, Ed's key responsibilities for Custodian Property Income REIT are accurate external and internal financial reporting, ongoing regulatory compliance and maintaining a robust control environment.
 Ed is Company Secretary of Custodian Property Income REIT and is a member of the Investment Manager's Investment Committee.
 Ed is also responsible for the Investment Manager's environmental initiatives, attending Custodian Property Income REIT ESG Committee meetings and co-leading the Investment Manager's ESG working group.